11 BEST AND UNIQUE CAFES IN COPENHAGEN

 You find the café at Gothersgade 30, 1123 KBH K.

-SMK KAFETERIA
+SMK Kafeteria

 Kafeteria is the café inside the National Museum of Art, SMK, in Copenhagen and both places should be on your list to visit – two in one, right?